-The amendment of the 2011 Stock Option Incentive Plan of the Company (the "Plan") to increase the maximum number of Common Shares that may be issued upon the exercise of stock options granted under this Plan, to not in excess of 20% of the issued and outstanding Common Shares at the time of grant, from the current 10% threshold, which amendment was approved by the Board of Directors, be approved; and any director or officer of the Company be and is hereby authorized to do such things and to sign, execute and deliver all documents that such director and officer may, in their discretion, determined to be necessary in order to give full effect to the intent and purpose of this resolution.
+- 1. all unallocated options under the Stock Option Plan be and are hereby approved; and - 2. the Corporation have the ability to continue granting options under the Stock Option Plan until June 18, 2017, which is the date that is three (3) years from the date of the shareholder meeting at which shareholder approval is being sought; - 3. any director or officer of the Corporation be and is hereby authorized to do such things and to sign, execute and deliver all documents that such director and officer may, in their discretion, determined to be necessary in order to give full effect to the intent and purpose of this resolution.